 Guatemala; and on the east by the Caribbean.

 Average rainfall in the north:

-(Other languages widely spoken, mostly as an additional language are: Spanish, Chinese (Tiawanese dialect), Mayan, Garifuna
+English (Other languages widely spoken, mostly as an additional language are: Spanish, Chinese (Tiawanese dialect),

-British based system, school is required but not enforced in recent years, especially past age 14.
+school is required but not enforced in recent years, especially past age 14.

 Currency and Exchange Rate: